-California's LCM possession ban is a necessary public safety measure that is fully consistent with the Second Amendment.
-Indeed, many courts addressing laws like California's have concluded that the Constitution does not protect a right to possess extraordinarily dangerous magazines commonly used by mass shooters to quickly kill and injure large numbers of people.
+fully consistent with the Second Amendment.
+Courts addressing laws like California's have overwhelmingly concluded that the Constitution does not protect a right to possess extraordinarily dangerous magazines commonly used by mass shooters to quickly kill and injure large numbers of people.28

 In Fyock v.
 City of Sunnyvale, the Ninth Circuit heard a Second Amendment challenge to a local ordinance prohibiting possession of LCMs, and affirmed the district court's denial of the challengers' motion for a preliminary injunction.
 779 F.3d 991, 1001 (9th Cir.
 2015).
-The district court had determined that "the Sunnyvale ordinance imposes some burden on Second Amendment rights" (after finding that LCMs are in "common use," and so protected by the Amendment); but then the court concluded that even so, the burden was "slight," and Sunnyvale presented sufficient evidence to show that the law was constitutional under intermediate scrutiny.
+The district court had determined that "the Sunnyvale ordinance imposes some burden on Second Amendment rights" (after finding that LCMs are in "common use," and protected by the Amendment); but then the court concluded that even so, the burden was "slight," and Sunnyvale presented sufficient evidence to show that the law was constitutional under intermediate scrutiny.
 Fyock, 25 F. Supp.
 3d 1267, 1281 (N.D.
 Cal.
 2014).

 In its affirmance, the Ninth Circuit agreed that Sunnyvale's law passes intermediate scrutiny, but expressly did not decide whether the Second Amendment protects LCM possession.
 E.g., Fyock, 779 F.3d at 997 ("we need not determine at this juncture whether firing-capacity regulations are among the longstanding prohibitions that fall outside of the Second Amendment's scope").
-Instead, the Court held only that based on the record below, the district court did not abuse its discretion in finding that LCMs are protected.
+Instead, the Court held only that based on the record below, the district court did not abuse its discretion.
 See id. at 998 (evidence "does not necessarily show that large-capacity magazines are in fact commonly possessed by law-abiding citizens," but "we cannot say that the district court abused its discretion by inferring from the evidence of record that, at a minimum, magazines are in common use").